microsoft/SLG-Business-Applications/demos/EVVIE/readme.md

 Another **Power Apps** app (model-driven with custom pages) allows for administrators to review this vehicle inspection data.

 ## E.V.V.I.E.
 Source Code
+We give EVVIE away for free!
+You can think of EVVIE as an accelerator: an asset that demonstrates Microsoft's technology applied to a business challenge and something you can further tweak for your *exact* business process.

-You can find EVVIE's source code below, split into two sections:
+You can find EVVIE's source code described below, split into two sections:

 ### ASP.NET-Based API Web Service
 As described in the architecture diagram above, EVVIE uses a backend API running on ASP.NET to serve as a broker between the inspection app (client app) and the multimodal AI model running in Azure.